vicchig/StudentAgenda/d2/iteration-2.review.md

  > * 2 - 4 decisions.
  > * Ordered from most to least important.
  > * Feel free to refer/link to process artifact(s).
+* Having people individually pick Trello issues to work on was not a good decision because this ended up making the work done by team members uneven.
+We should have instead had one or two people assign work to other members so that the work is distributed more or less evenly.
+This would also make our workflow faster since some members lagged behind in choosing things to work on.

 #### Planned changes